Arthur Waley: Works

-selected the jewels of Chinese and Japanese literature and pinned them quietly to his chest.
+He selected the jewels of Chinese and Japanese literature and pinned them quietly to his chest.
 No one ever did anything like it before, and no one will ever do it again.
 There are many westerners whose knowledge of Chinese or Japanese is greater than his, and there are perhaps a few who can handle both languages as well.
 But they are not poets, and those who are better poets than Waley do not know Chinese or Japanese.
 Also the shock will never be repeated, for most of the works that Waley chose to translate were largely unknown in the West, and their impact was thus all the more extraordinary.